Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm: Wormhole algorithm for simulating Dicke-Ising models

 \subsection{Data analysis tools}

-In the Dicke-Ising model, there exist first-order as well as second-order quantum phase transitions which we have treated differently in terms of data analysis.
+In the Dicke-Ising model, there exist first-order as well as second-order quantum phase transitions which we have treated differently in terms of data analysis and as a side effect also in terms of data production.

+For first-order transitions the system exhibits hysteresis across the phase transition.
+We therefore generate data by employing a swipe mechanism to get the energies of the ground states of both phases respectively.
+This means we start simulations from both sides of the phase transition and tune the tuning parameter ($g$ or $\epsilon$ depending on the transition) across the transition point ($g_{\cross}$ or $\epsilon_{\cross}$).
+An in-depth discussion of this swipe mechanism can be found in Ref.~\cite{Koziol2025s}.

-For the first-order transitions we track the level crossings in the ground-state energy density for different system sizes and extrapolate the positions of the level crossing towards the thermodynamic limit $L\rightarrow \infty$.
+Using this swiped data, we track the level crossings in the ground-state energy density for different system sizes and extrapolate the positions of the level crossing towards the thermodynamic limit $L\rightarrow \infty$.
 The crossing points are calculated by fitting linear functions to the energy densities in the two phases and calculating the crossings of the two fitted functions.
 In addition, if one of the phases is a non-superradiant phase, for which the energy density in the thermodynamic limit is known, we also calculate the crossing points of this energy density in the thermodynamic limit with the fitted linear function of the finite-size energy density in the other phase for every $L$.

 This procedure is illustrated for vanishing longitudinal field $\epsilon = 0$, Ising coupling $\abs{J}=0.2$ and boson frequency $\omega = 1$ in \Fig{fig:data-analysis} and compared with the exact value from the self-consistent mean field approach in \Sec{app:sc-mf} to demonstrate the high accuracy of the method.
 The fitted values for the point of the phase transition are

 for the two methods using the finite-site energy densities in both phases ($\rmi{g}{\times,L}$) and using the energy density in the thermodynamic limit in the non-superradiant phase ($\rmi{g}{\times,tdl}$).
 In comparison, the exact value of $\rmi{g}{\times}\approx 0.409044$ from the self-consistent mean field ansatz in \Sec{app:sc-mf} lies in between these two fitted values.